Frequently Asked Questions

 Can I have anything at all written on the plaque?

-We will install a plaque on trees for the Adopt a Tree and Plant a Tree packages which will have a maximum of 140 characters, within reason, you can write what you like.
-We’d be happy to make suggestions for wording if you prefer.
-Plaques will aimed to be installed within 1 month of a donation being received.
+Plaques have a maximum of 140 characters.
+You can write what you like, within reason.
+We are happy to make suggestions for wording if you prefer.
+We aim to install all plaques within 1 month of a donation being received.

-What happens if the plaque or tree is vandalised?
+What happens if I adopt a tree and the plaque or tree is vandalised?

-Unfortunately, this does happen although we will always suggest locations where we think this is unlikely.
-If the plaque is vandalised it will be replaced once at no extra cost.
+Unfortunately, this does happen occasionally although we will always suggest locations where we think this is unlikely.
+When a plaque is vandalised it will be replaced once at no extra cost.
 If it is vandalised again the donor will be given the option of a different location (at no extra cost) or replacing the plaque again for a fee.
-If the tree is damaged or has to be removed for safety of other reasons the donor will be contacted and alternative tree offered for the remaining period.
+If the tree has to be removed for any reason, the donor will be offered an alternative tree.

-What happens if a Tree Time tree dies?
+What happens if I pay for a new tree and it dies?

-What happens after the plaque has been in place for 10 years?
+What happens after the plaque has been in place for 10 years on an adopted tree?

 We will contact you and ask if you’d like to make another donation to keep the plaque in place.
 If you don’t wish to or we do not receive a reply we will remove the plaque and send it to the last postal address we have for you.